Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 // }
 ```

-Does this need explanation?
+Does this need an explanation?
 What do you think it does?
 If something is new, it the nested for loops.
 Look at this new example.
 There are several ways to write this.
 So try the others you can think of.

 ```js
 const emailList = [